Jackey0903/Stardew-Valley/README.md

-# Stardew-Valley
+> [!IMPORTANT]
-[!NOTE]
+>
 > You have to work hard every day, just like planting crops.
 How can you harvest if you don’t sow seeds?

 > [!WARNING]
 >